keen/keen-botkit/README.md

-# Keen IO Bot Integration
+# Keen IO BotKit Integration

 We've made it very easy to track messages and conversations within your Slack bot (built with [bot-kit](https://github.com/howdyai/botkit)), so you can analyze the usage of your bot.

 If you have custom needs, you can always fork this project and make modifications.

-If you don't know about Keen IO, [check it out](https://keen.io)!
+Read to get started?
+[Create a free Keen IO account](keen.io/signup?s=gh-botkit-readme) to grab your projectId and writeKey.

 ## Install